bootique-examples/bootique-undertow-demo/README.md

 Run Undertow server:

-    java -jar target/bootique.undertow.demo-1.0-SNAPSHOT.jar --server
+    java -jar target/bootique.undertow.demo-1.0-SNAPSHOT.jar

-Then open [http://localhost:8080/](http://localhost:8080/) to do GET/POST requests on the server.
+Then open [http://localhost:8080/api/](http://localhost:8080/api/) to do GET/POST requests on the server.

 In the example one can also find some jUnit tests.